Spend $60 to receive free standard shipping Australia-wide.

 There are two types of carbon credits.
 The first represent activities that remove or capture greenhouse gases from the atmosphere and store them in ecosystems on land or in water –for example, planting trees.
 The second type prevent greenhouse gases from being emitted in areas and contexts they otherwise would.

-At first we found the process of purchasing credits quite overwhelming.
+At first, we found the process of purchasing credits pretty overwhelming.
 One thing we hadn't known is that offsets are bought and sold on an open market, so the price of an offset is partly based on the cost of running the project, but also on market demand for those credits.
 The more demand for an offset, the higher the price.
 We also learnt that not all offsets are created equal, and there has been a lot of controversy recently about the quality of some projects – especially in Australia, where projects have been criticised for not genuinely removing carbon from the atmosphere or preventing it from being emitted, and rather just giving the appearance of doing so.

 When we initially went to purchase credits we found the choice of projects quite limiting.
 In some cases, the projects we wanted to support had a minimum volume (that as a company we were too small to purchase); others had sold out or were prohibitively expensive.
 Thankfully, the Pangolin team were on hand to guide us through this process and helped us select credits that had been developed, monitored and verified under robust global standards.
-For the 2020/21 financial year (our first year of being carbon neutral) we purchased offsets in two renewable energy projects in India, one hydro and the other wind.
-These projects provide renewable energy to communities who otherwise would have relied on burning fossil fuels.
+For the 2020/21 financial year (our first year of being carbon neutral), we purchased offsets in two renewable energy projects in India, one hydro and the other wind.
+These projects provide renewable energy to communities that otherwise would have relied on burning fossil fuels.

 Step 4: Avoid, reduce, reuse